triSYCL/triSYCL/doc/environment.rst

 ``TRISYCL_USE_OPENCL_ND_RANGE``
-  When set to ``"1"`` the triSYCL Makefile will add the definition ``"TRISYCL_USE_OPENCL_ND_RANGE`` to the appropriate compile steps to allow execution of nd_range_kernel's in OpenCL.
+  When set to ``"1"`` the triSYCL Makefile will add the definition ``"TRISYCL_USE_OPENCL_ND_RANGE`` to the appropriate compile steps to allow the execution of ``parallel_for`` kernels using OpenCL's ND-range.
 This should be used in conjunction with the other triSYCL OpenCL environment variables.

 Boost.Compute
 =============